zalando/postgres-operator/docs/reference/operator_parameters.md

 * **infrastructure_roles_secret_name**
-  *deprecated*: namespaced name of the secret containing infrastructure roles names and passwords.
+  *deprecated*: namespaced name of the secret containing infrastructure roles with user names, passwords and role membership.

 * **infrastructure_roles_secrets**
-  array of infrastructure role definitions which reference existing secrets and specify the keys for extract credentials from them such as user name, password and role membership.
-For the configmap this has to be a string which allows referencing only one infrastructure roles secret.
+  array of infrastructure role definitions which reference existing secrets and specify the key names from which user name, password and role membership are extracted.
+For the ConfigMap this has to be a string which allows referencing only one infrastructure roles secret.
 The default is empty.

 * **pod_role_label**
   name of the label assigned to the Postgres pods (and services/endpoints) by